-I wrote this indicator for MultiCharts .NET, but you could implement it elsewhere pretty easily.
+I wrote this MultiCharts .NET indicator for risk management, but you could implement it elsewhere pretty easily.

 I’ve done some back-testing on this, and have found that a 28-day lookback period is approximately optimal.
 I also like that it requires relatively little data, as most realized volatility calculations are based on a 252 lookback period.

 Here’s a short illustrating example:

 As of this writing, QQQ’s 28 day realized volatility was ~0.52% and GLD’s was 0.62%.
 Does that mean that a GLD position has been more volatile?
 In terms of % returns, yes.
 However, QQQ’s last print was $205.10/share and GLD’s was $137.86.
 Apply those realized volatilities to these prices, and you get what I call a “standard move”.

 So the holder of one share of QQQ would actually have experienced more dollar PnL volatility than the holder of one share of GLD.
 My goal is to keep those moves equal; if for some crazy reason I want to be long both of these, I’d try to keep the standard move of both positions approximately equal.
 In this case, if you held QQQ and GLD with a 4:5 position ratio you’d be pretty close to equal.